ryco117/distort-server/README.md

 ### About
 A reference implementation homeserver for the research anonymity protocol [DistoRt](https://distortapp.org) (designed by [JS Légaré](https://github.com/init-js)), with message broadcasting performed over [IPFS](https://ipfs.io).
-The homeserver is created with nodejs and stores its data to a MongoDB database.
+The homeserver is created with Node.js and stores its data to a MongoDB database.
 It can be interacted with remotely through REST API calls.
 A privately managed IPFS node must be exposed to the homeserver for pushing and receiving messages.

 ### Build